Shahroz/reels-ai/crates/reels/backend/src/routes/README.md

 ## Guiding Principles (Refer to `CODING_GUIDELINES.md`)

 - Follow the general project guidelines outlined in `CODING_GUIDELINES.md`.
-- Use `sqlx` for database interactions.
 - Use `serde` for serialization/deserialization.
 - Use `utoipa` for OpenAPI documentation.
-- Apply `JwtMiddleware` for protected routes under `/api`.

 ## Organization

-Routes are organized into modules based on functional areas (e.g., `auth.rs`, `clone.rs`).
+Routes are organized into modules based on functional areas (e.g., `clone.rs`).
 Each module typically defines:

 1.  **Request/Response Structs:** Define data structures using `serde::{Deserialize, Serialize}` and `utoipa::ToSchema`.
 2.  **Route Handlers:** Asynchronous functions using Actix-web macros (`#[get]`, `#[post]`, etc.).